BC-SECURITY/Long-Live-The-Empire/Exercise 3 - Module Execution/Exercise 3.md

     <img width="155" alt="image" src="https://github.com/BC-SECURITY/Empire/assets/20302208/d8dd0187-dab3-4484-9f29-a8ddeb26c87a">
 </p>

-4. Now enter, `cd ..` which will change your current working directory.
+4. Now enter `cd ..` which will change your current working directory.
 However, When entering a command, keep in mind there may be a delay due to the beacon interval that is set.

 <p align="center">
     <img width="157" alt="image" src="https://github.com/BC-SECURITY/Empire/assets/20302208/3c75569c-55a2-4577-8976-f05c445d8b17">